melebrett/Whoop-App/README.md

-# MSDS-434-Final
+# MSDS434 (Analytics Application Engineering) Final Project

-Web app to display recent Whoop data along with ML model predictions to use for inference about the impact of behaviors on sleep, recovery, strain.
+This project is a web application that displays recent Whoop data along with ML model predictions to use for inference about the impact of behaviors on sleep, recovery, strain.
+All services were hosted in a GCP project.

 More info on whoop: https://www.whoop.com/